sanctum-black/guided-projects/data-science/exploratory-data-analysis/exploratory-data-analysis-2.md

 If we understand the underlying theory behind our model, we can be selective in the assumptions we can live without; we can gain knowledge on the implications of bypassing a certain assumption, and can thus make a supported decision on which model to use.
 It's a matter of balance, and finding out what's good for our case.

 ### 5. Multinomial Logistic Regression
-Multinomial Logistic Regression is a classification method that generalizes logistic regression to multiclass problems, *i.e. when we have more than two possible discrete outcomes*.
+**Multinomial Logistic Regression** is a classification method that generalizes logistic regression to multiclass problems, *i.e. when we have more than two possible discrete outcomes*.

-Logistic Regression, or Logit Model, contrary to what it's name may suggest, is not a regression model but a **parametric classification** one.
+**Logistic Regression**, or Logit Model, contrary to what it's name may suggest, is not a regression model but a **parametric classification** one.
 In reality, this model is very similar to [Linear Regression](https://www.ibm.com/topics/linear-regression); the main difference between the two, is that in Logistic regression we don’t fit a straight line to our data.
 Instead, we fit an $S$ shaped curve, called **Sigmoid**, to our observations.

 #### 5.1 Mathematical intuition overview
 **Logistic Regression** fits data to a $\text{Sigmoid}$ function: